Dunedin Hospital: Sixth Labour Government, 2017–2023

 In opposition to the proposed cuts, Benson-Pope filed a notice of motion urging the DCC to contribute NZ$130,400 for a public campaign to support the hospital rebuild project as it was outlined in the final business case.
 Benson-Pope's motion was seconded by Mayor Radich.
 On 31 January, the DCC voted unanimously to support Benson-Pope's motion to fight changes to the Dunedin Hospital's design.
 On 1 February, incoming Health Minister Ayesha Verrall confirmed that she would meet with Dunedin City councillors to discuss their concerns about the hospital rebuild changes.
 Dunedin electorate MP and former Health Minister Clark also rejected criticism by Councillor Carmen Houlahan that local Labour electorate MPs were not doing enough to advocate for the Dunedin hospital.

+In early March 2023, the Otago Daily Times reported that staff vacancies and a large number of patients had forced the hospital to postpone some "planned care."
+A Te Whatu Ora spokesperson reported that other hospitals nationwide were facing similar staffing and service problems.
+On 25 March, the DCC rejected Te Whatu Ora's and the Government's proposed cutbacks to the hospital rebuild and launched a campaign urging public opposition against the cutbacks.
+On 27 March, the Council heard submissions from several health professionals opposed to the proposed cutbacks including senior surgical trainee Dr Janet Rhodes and former Southern District Health Board member Dr Jonathan Chambers.

+On 14 April, Verrall confirmed that the Government had reversed NZ$10 million in hospital cuts and announced the return of the hospital scanner and a collaborative space for clinicians to work.
+In addition, the Government allocated NZ$97 million to the hospital's data and digital infrastructure.
+However, Verrall ruled out further substantial "redesigns" and confirmed that the hospital rebuild would proceed along the revised hospital plans.
+The Government's announcement was welcome by Radich, who confirmed that construction of the new hospital had begun.